 Hotel Ibis Wellington is ideally located in Featherston Street in the heart of Wellington City and easy walking distance to Wellington's famous cafe lifestyle.Driving distance and time (approximate) for this leg: 73 kms / 45 miles : 1.0 hours

 The 92 km journey between Wellington and Picton takes around 3 hours and has been described as 'one of the most beautiful ferry rides in the world'.
-Leaving Wellington Harbour you pass many interesting points such as Pencarrow Head on top of which is New Zealand's oldest lighthouse (1859).
+Leaving Wellington Harbour the ferry passes many interesting points such as Pencarrow Head on top of which is New Zealand's oldest lighthouse (1859).
 Red Rocks is home to a seal colony and Oterangi Bay is the site which recorded the country's highest ever wind speed of 268 kph (167 mph).

-From the Cook Strait spectacular views of the Kaikoura Ranges on the South Island can be enjoyed and dolphins and many sea birds are often seen.
+From the Cook Strait spectacular views of the Kaikōura Ranges on the South Island can be enjoyed and dolphins and many sea birds are often seen.
 Around one hour of the cruise takes you through the Marlborough Sounds and this region of bush covered mountains, small islands, crystal clear waters and secluded bays offer remarkable photographic opportunities.
-The final leg of your cruise travels through Queen Charlotte Sound before coming to an end in the picturesque town of Picton.
+The final leg of the cruise travels through Queen Charlotte Sound before coming to an end in the picturesque town of Picton.

-From Picton you’ll first travel the Marlborough sounds coastline between Picton and Havelock.
+From Picton you’ll first travel the Marlborough Sounds coastline between Picton and Havelock.
 This drive offers spectacular views of the sounds, so be sure to allow plenty of time for stops and sightseeing.
 Take moment to explore the secluded sandy coves along the narrow road to Portage.
 Aim to arrive in Havelock for lunch, as this portside town has a great variety of cafes and restaurants to eat at.
 Stop at the famous Pelorus bridge, just outside of Havelock.
 From here there are a number of forest walks to stretch your legs on with the most popular being a 30 minute loop through beech, rimu and totara forest.
 Continue on over the Bryant Range to arrive into Tasman Bay and the city of Nelson.
 Motueka is a further 45 minutes along the coast and from there it’s just a short drive to Kaiteriteri and Marahau, all ideal spots from which to explore the beautiful Abel Tasman National Park.

 Your accommodation: Ocean View Chalets